RLHFlow/RLHFlow.github.io/content/posts/2025-01-22-decision-tree-reward-model/index.md

 * The Llama-3.1-8B tree, while also using helpfulness at its root, incorporates correctness, verbosity, and complexity in its deeper nodes.
 This mixed-attribute approach suggests the model has learned

-## Evaluation on RewardBench
+## Evaluation on RewardBench v1 (Jan 2025)
-We evaluate our decision-tree-based reward models on [Reward-Bench](https://huggingface.co/spaces/allenai/reward-bench), a comprehensive benchmark designed to assess reward model performance across multiple dimensions of LLM alignment.
+We evaluate our decision-tree-based reward models on [RewardBench v1](https://huggingface.co/spaces/allenai/reward-bench) (Note: the leaderboard was updated to v2 in June 2025), a comprehensive benchmark designed to assess reward model performance across multiple dimensions of LLM alignment.
 Reward-Bench evaluates models on four key aspects: general chat quality, challenging chat scenarios, safety considerations, and reasoning capabilities.

 Rank | Model | Base Model | Method | Overall Score | Chat     | Chat Hard | Safety   | Reasoning |